stoplightio/formtron/README.md

 The use of `value` and `onChange` is mandatory.
 Generally field components are [controlled components](https://reactjs.org/docs/forms.html#controlled-components).

 You can use the `schema` that is provided to make use of additional properties such as `schema.required` and `schema.maxLength` or `schema.custom.widget`.

+`path` is a read-only `.` separated path indicating where the field component's `value` is with respect to the top-level Formtron value.

 You need not use `fieldControls` yourself but it is provided in case you are implementing a component that nests other field components.